 Benefits of Gorakshasana (Yogi Gorakhnath’s Pose)

-- People who have knee pain problems should not do Gorakshasana.
+- People who have knee pain problems should not perfome Gorakshasana.

 - If there is obesity due to intestinal diseases and thyroid, do not practice this asana.